 Yes, that’s right.
-Your data is more secure in cloud bookeeping than it is on your PC.
-That’s because the data centers that provide cloud bookeeping follow strict security procedures.
+Your data is more secure in cloud bookkeeping than it is on your PC.
+That’s because the data centers that provide cloud bookkeeping follow strict security procedures.
 Some of the security features include:

 • Physical security including limiting building access and computer room access with James Bond-like features such as retina and fingerprint scans